kubukoz/blog/mdoc/flakes-first-steps.md

 For this article, we don't care about the latter.

-Reading the "current system" is considered an impurity in Nix, and as such it's allowed in the command line, but not in pure evaluation mode (the default for Flakes): the expansion of the syntax happens in the CLI (or even its compiler, as it's a native application), the evaluation of a flake happens in the Nix build system.
+Reading the "current system" is considered an impurity in Nix, and as such it's allowed in the command line, but not in pure evaluation mode (the default for Flakes): the expansion of the command happens in the CLI, whereas the evaluation of a flake happens in the Nix build system.

 > An "impurity" here means it's not "purely functional".
 > The purely functional paradigm only allows an expression to depend on the values of other expressions, and something like "the current system", "the current time" or "the current text of the file at path `/xyz`" would require reaching beyond the scope of our code and getting the value from the local system.
 >
 > Nix relies on purity to deliver some of its guarantees, so it encourages pure definitions for the code you write for it.
+> In Flakes, `--impure` is an escape hatch that allows breaking some of these rules of purity.

 ## Shells and packages